Topics in this article include:

 8. assists in the detoxification of the lungs, thus improving respiratory conditions, especially in cases of lung toxicity (mold, smoking, asbestos, coal mining, etc.)

-9. supports redox balance (electron transfer that increases or decreases oxygen in chemical reactions), thus reducing reactive oxygen species (ROS)
+9. supports redox balance (electron transfer that increases or decreases oxygen in chemical reactions), thus reducing excessive amounts of reactive oxygen species (ROS) needed to intervene in an overly toxic condition (my personal view, contrary to the published dual role of ROS).

 10. helps maintain other antioxidants like Vitamin C and E in their active forms